 Detailed application procedures for student visas/entry permits are available here.

 In addition to tuition fees, costs associated with staying and living in Hong Kong include accommodation, medical and living expenses.
 Non-local students should carefully consider the financial aspects of their study in Hong Kong before coming to Hong Kong.
 More information about the cost of living in Hong Kong can be found here.

 Non-local students should note that, while the Hong Kong Immigration Department has relaxed its employment restrictions, full-time MPhil and PhD students should not take up any employment or internship outside their research studies.
 They may only apply to take up on-campus part-time work, summer work and study-related internship, subject to rules and conditions specified by the Immigration Department and the University.
 For details, please refer to the “Internship & Employment During Study” section of this Handbook.

-Under special circumstances, students may apply in writing to the Office of Postgraduate Studies for deferred admission to a subsequent regular term.
+Under special circumstances, students may apply in writing to the HKUST Fok Ying Tung Graduate School for deferred admission to a subsequent regular term.
 Requests will be considered on an individual basis by the relevant School/department, who will notify the applicant of the outcome.
 All approvals for deferred admission are valid for not more than two consecutive regular terms, after which re-application for admission to the University must be made.